KittyGiraudel/site/_posts/2021-10-08-understanding-the-gender-spectrum.md

 Gender and sex are somewhat related, but do not hold a one-to-one equivalency.
 Both words should not be used interchangeably.
 The right word should be picked depending on context, and most often it should be “gender”.

-Gender non-conforming people (people who are not cis, that is, who do not identify with the gender they were assigned at birth) have existed for the longest time.
+People who are not cis—that is, who do not identify with the gender they were assigned at birth—have existed for the longest time.
 It is not a recent invention or a product of our time.
-We have many historical evidences that gender non-conforming people have been part of society, one way or another, for basically ever.
+We have many historical evidences that trans people have been part of society, one way or another, for basically ever.
 It’s important to understand what it means not to perpetuate prejudices against this under-represented group of people.

 Generally speaking, we tend to use _non-binary_ as an umbrella term for anyone who’s not a woman or a man (regardless of whether they transitioned).
 It’s a pretty generic term.
 Some people use it but others might prefer something more specific to describe who they are.
 For instance, some people are agender (as in, they have no gender), other are gender-fluid, bigender, non-binary trans…